kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 But since `getArticleInfo.readyState` equals `3`, it doesn't meet the conditions set by the logical "AND" to load in data.
 So it will return the console error message anyway even though the data's loading...that's (probably) not what you want.

 The point is, using `&&` doesn't like this doesn't perform a robust check of the application state so it's best to avoid it.

+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29" target="blank" title="Read more about the logical "AND" operator on MDN">Read more about the logical "AND" operator on MDN</a>.

 <a name="ajax-request-mouseclick"></a>
 <h4 class="h4-guide">Make an AJAX request with mouseclick</h4>
 The previous examples used AJAX to load data automatically, but we can also make it load when events are run.
 Doing this with mouseclicks is common (<a href="/samples/ajax-tutorial-samples/sample05/" target="blank">view the example</a>):